andruhon/gaunt-sloth-assistant/README.md

 ## Configuration

 > Gaunt Sloth currently only functions from the directory which has a configuration file (`.gsloth.config.js`, `.gsloth.config.json`, or `.gsloth.config.mjs`) and `.gsloth.guidelines.md`.
 Configuration files can be located in the project root or in the `.gsloth/.gsloth-settings/` directory.
+>
+> You can also specify a path to a configuration file directly using the `-c` or `--config` global flag, for example `gth -c /path/to/your/config.json ask "who are you?"`
+> Note, however, is that project guidelines are going to be used from current directory if they exist and simple install dir prompt is going to be used if nothing found.

 Configuration can be created with `gsloth init [vendor]` command.
 Currently, anthropic, groq, deepseek, openai, google-genai and vertexai can be configured with `gsloth init [vendor]`.